Understanding the Role of the FRP Fan Stack

 - A rough interior creates air friction and turbulence, leading to drag.

-- This gap between design and real-world performance results in increased fan power consumption, reduced efficiency, and in some cases, early wear and tear.
+- This gap between design and real-world performance results in increased fan power consumption, reduced efficiency, and in some cases, regular wear and tear.

 The Three Key Types of Surface Finishes